CLIMAAX/examples/README.md

 surface and air temperatures in urban areas compared to their rural surroundings.

-In the CLIMAAX Heatwave Risk Assessment Workflow, we use satellite-based LST images as the exposure component.
-The workflow currently defines the Landsat 8 image download methodology and related codes.
+In the CLIMAAX Heatwave Risk Assessment Workflow, satellite-based LST images as the exposure component is analysed.
+The workflow currently defines the Landsat 8 image downloading methodology and related codes.

-At the **Şanlıurfa Metropolitan Municipality**, we have already applied Landsat 8 datasets for daytime observations during the summer season.
+At the **Şanlıurfa and Mersin Metropolitan Municipalites**, Landsat 8 datasets for daytime observations during the summer season have been already applied.
 However, since daytime land surface temperatures often exceed 60°C and are distributed relatively homogeneously across the city center, it was not possible to effectively visualize temperature variations or the urban heat island effect.

-Therefore, we searched for another data source providing nighttime LST images.
+Therefore, as joint working group from Mersin and Şanlıurfa Metropolitan Municipalities, we searched for another data source providing nighttime LST images.
 Two of the most widely used satellite sources for LST data are Terra ASTER (Advanced Spaceborne Thermal Emission and Reflection Radiometer) and Landsat 8 (Thermal Infrared Sensor – TIRS).

 Below is a comparison of their sensor and data characteristics: